samxaradzenika/-/README.md

 ### Troubleshooting
 - Verify network connectivity
 - Check container logs for startup issues
-- Ensure all environment variables are set
+- Ensure all environment variables are set at the root level
 - Confirm no port conflicts

 ### Performance Optimization